Monetization

 Tip: You can also ask your community what they’d want more of, so you have a good idea about what they’re willing to pay for.

-Check out email marketing platforms like Mailchimp or more journalistic publishing platforms like Substack to decide where it’s best for you to host your newsletter subscription.
+Check out email marketing platforms like Mailchimp or more journalistic publishing platforms like Substack to decide where you should host your newsletter subscription.

 Before committing to sending a recurring newsletter (daily, weekly, or monthly) be sure that you have the time to send it out that often, and enough information to carry you through.